About Camp

 Camp Prices

-Full Camp Fees for those staying the whole camp:
+The 2026 New Years Camp full camp fees for those staying the whole camp:

 For those staying part of camp only: